(A) The "Ohio Putative Father Registry" (OPFR), as defined in rule 5101: 2-1-01 of the Administrative Code, is designed to:

 (2) Facilitate interested parties' efforts to identify a putative father through submission of a request for a search to be conducted on the OPFR.

-(E) A putative father shall complete the JFS 01694 and submit it to the Ohio putative father registrar's office.
+(C) To register, a putative father shall register online or complete the JFS 01694 and submit it to the Ohio putative father registry at ODJFS.

-(F) The putative father may submit the JFS 01694 prior to the birth of the child or within thirty days following the birth of the child.
+(D) The putative father may register prior to the birth of the child or within thirty days following the birth of the child.

-(I) The mother of the child, the PCSA or PCPA involved in arranging a child's adoption, or attorneys representing any of these parties may request a search of the OPFR by completing the JFS 01695 "Application for Search of Ohio Putative Father Registry" (rev. 11/2010) and submitting it to the Ohio putative father registrar's office.
+(E) The mother of the child, the PCSA or PCPA involved in arranging a child's adoption, or attorneys representing any of these parties may request a search of the OPFR by completing the JFS 01695 "Application for Search of Ohio Putative Father Registry" (rev. 11/2010) and submitting it to the Ohio putative father registry at ODJFS or by submitting the request online via the ODJFS putative father registry website,https://pfrpub.odjfs.state.oh.us/pfrweb/webforms/home.aspx [File Link Not Available].

 (1) Work with the mother to identify the name of the child's father and determine if either parent is eligible for membership with an American Indian tribe.

-(2) Contact the Ohio putative father registrar's office to request a search be conducted on the OPFR to determine if the child's father is registered on the OPFR.
-A request for a search of the OPFR may be made at any time but a final search of the OPFR shall be made no sooner than thirty-one days after the birth of the child.
+(2) Contact the Ohio putative father registry to request a search be conducted on the OPFR to determine if the child's father is registered on the OPFR.
+A request for a search of the OPFR may be made at any time.
+Afinal search of the OPFR shall be made no sooner than thirty-one days after the birth of the child.

 (1) The mother was married at the time the child was born or conceived.